IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Response and notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The playbook validates the event and performs the configured actions, such as:
+The playbook validates the event and performs the following configured actions.

 - Sending notifications to security or operations teams.
 - Collecting additional diagnostic information.